Skip to main content

 The evidence strongly suggests that the epigenetic clock is malleable.
 A randomized controlled trial demonstrated that an 8-week diet and lifestyle intervention could reduce the Horvath DNAmAge clock by over 3 years compared to controls.
 This finding provides compelling evidence that a structured, multi-modal intervention can systematically influence the DNA methylation patterns that serve as a proxy for biological age.

 The success of such protocols lies in their systems-based approach, simultaneously addressing metabolic inputs, physical signaling, and neuroendocrine regulation.
-This integrated strategy provides a robust framework for reversing the molecular scars of and promoting long-term healthspan.
+This integrated strategy provides a robust framework for reversing the molecular scars of chronic stress and promoting long-term healthspan.

 References